-For my gluten free mochi recipe, I have made it all-natural mango flavour and fresh and sweet mango fruit fillings.
-As it is mango season in Australia now, we are spoilt with so many different varieties of sweet and tasty mangoes at the moment.
-This mango mochi recipe is also vegan, dairy free, nut free, soy free, corn free, refined sugar free and allergy friendly.
+For my gluten free mango mochi dessert recipe, I have made it all-natural mango flavour.
+Using fresh mango and sweet fresh mango fruit fillings.
+Due to mango season in Australia now, there are so many different varieties of sweet and tasty mangoes.
+This mango mochi recipe is not only naturally gluten free.
+But also vegan, dairy free, nut free, soy free, corn free, refined sugar free and allergy friendly.

 History of Mochi

 The pounding process of mochi dough involves a pounder and a rotator.
-The pounder will pound the mochi with a wooden mallet in a stone or wooden mortar (called an “usu”) and the rotator will turn the mochi to ensure it retains moisture.
+The pounder will pound the mochi with a wooden mallet in a stone or wooden mortar (called an “usu”).
+The rotator will turn the mochi to ensure it retains moisture.
 This process needs both the pounder and the rotator to be in sync in order to prevent injuries.
-As soon as the dough becomes soft and smooth, it will be made into various shapes and sizes.
-They can be consumed fresh with numerous types of sauces, stuffed with sweet fillings or with seaweed.
+They will make the mochi dough into various shapes and sizes as soon as the dough becomes soft and smooth.
+In addition, they consume mochi either fresh with numerous types of sauces, stuffed with sweet fillings or with seaweed.

 Types of Mochi